l0rdFalco/css_prac/prac4_notes.md

 the universal selector is primarily used for setting default properties and not for applying styling

 ### pseudo-elements
-these are used to style specific parts of an element
+these are used to style specific parts of an element.
+It is made up of a double colon after a selector

+pseudo-elements for text styling.
+They include:
+::first-letter - used to create a drop cap
+::first-line
+::selection - used to enhance the text a user selects

+pseudo-elements for content insertion. used for adding decorative elements without alterting html structure.
+They include:
+::before - adds insertaion before the targeted element
+::after - adds insertion after the targeted element

+### CSS BOX MODEL